Umami Pot

 Step 1

-Remove the stem ends of cucumbers and peel them vertically, leaving the skins at intervals with a peeler.
-Sprinkle salt on the cucumbers and rub it in.
+Remove the stem ends of the cucumbers and peel them lengthwise using a peeler, leaving strips of skin at intervals.
+Sprinkle salt over the cucumbers and gently rub it in.
 Let them sit for about 3 minutes, then pat them dry with paper towels.

 Japanese pickled whole cucumbers_instruction-2